awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-object-ec2resource.md

 An Amazon EC2 instance that performs the work defined by a pipeline activity\.

-For information about default Amazon EC2 instances that AWS Data Pipeline creates if you do not specify an instance, see [dp-ec2-default-instance-types](dp-ec2-default-instance-types)\.
+For information about default Amazon EC2 instances that AWS Data Pipeline creates if you do not specify an instance, see [ Default Amazon EC2 Instances by AWS Region](dp-ec2-default-instance-types.md)\.

 ## Examples<a name="ec2resource-example"></a>